shiruken/hackintosh/README.md

 ### Enable OpenCore GUI

 Follow the OpenCore Post-Install Guide to [set up the GUI for the bootloader](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui).
-I changed the background color from black to gray by setting `DefaultBackgroundColor=<BFBFBF00>`
+I also removed auxiliary entries (macOS Recovery and Reset NVRAM) from the picker and changed the background color from black to gray.

+* `HideAuxiliary` → `TRUE`
+* `DefaultBackgroundColor` → `BFBFBF00`

+_Note: The auxiliary entries can still be accessed from the GUI by pressing the spacebar key_.

 ![OpenCore Bootloader GUI](https://user-images.githubusercontent.com/867617/111563406-4ba21d80-876e-11eb-9dcf-58ce0e8d0d3d.png)